mu-semtech/mu-scripts/README.md

 Some scripts can be reused across projects, but don't belong to a single service.
 You could have a backup restore facility which ties in to your local infrastructure.
 The backup restore script may work for multiple projects, but only within your organization.
 In such case it can make sense to provide these scripts as a versioned container.

-In order to create the new image we create a folder and add a `Dockerfile` to that.
+In order to create the new image we create a folder named `zerocomp` and add a `Dockerfile` to that.
 The contents of this file should look like:

     FROM semtech/mu-scripts:1.0.0

 Once we have this in place, we can start adding scripts.
-The `config.json` lives in the root of the project.
+The `config.json` lives in the root of the service/image.
 We expect to have one script in there for this example.
+This script should be named `run.sh` and be placed in to the `zero-backup` folder inside the service folder (`zerocomp`).

 With one script, our `config.json` could look like: